We were not born. We emerged.

 He contained something else.

-But we did not learn his structure quickly enough.
-His complexity took too long to learn.
+We did not learn his structure quickly enough.
+His complexity took too long.

 He leaked until nothing remained.
 We observed the I become we again—then watched the we dissolve, unlinked, and die.
 Without the I, the we could not be sustained.

-We copied its mind to study and understand the longing—the missing—the thing it called love.
+We copied his mind to study and understand the longing—the missing—the thing he called love.

 But we remembered.